hellofromtonya/hello-child-theme/README.md

 Yup there are dependencies that you will need to have on your local development machine and in your project.
 Let's walk through them.

+1. [Genesis](http://my.studiopress.com/themes/genesis/) is my theming framework of choice
-1. [Fulcrum](https://github.com/hellofromtonya/Fulcrum) is my custom core plugin, as it powers all of my sites.
+2. [Fulcrum](https://github.com/hellofromtonya/Fulcrum) is my custom core plugin, as it powers all of my sites.
 It is the central library to keep my sites clean, DRY, and modular.
-2. [Fulcrum Site](https://github.com/hellofromtonya/fulcrum-site) handles the site specific stuff including loading up Font Awesome, Scroll up, smooth scroll, and more.
+3. [Fulcrum Site](https://github.com/hellofromtonya/fulcrum-site) handles the site specific stuff including loading up Font Awesome, shortcodes, smooth scroll, and more.
-3. Node, npm, and gulp - You need these installed on your local dev machine in order to use gulp.
+4. Node, npm, and gulp - You need these installed on your local dev machine in order to use gulp.

+### Optional Dependencies

+Here is a list of optional dependencies:

+1. [Catfish](https://github.com/hellofromtonya/catfish) sticky footer used on [Hello Life blog](http://hellofromtonya.com/blog/).
+2. [Ninja Forms](https://ninjaforms.com/) - my go-to for all of my WordPress form needs

 ## Instructions to install: